unknownx2/Jumpserver-Lab-01/README.md

   sudo rmmod kvm_intel
   sudo rmmod kvm
   sudo modprobe vboxdrv

-Worked but reset on reboot.
+  Worked but reset on reboot—VirtualBox would hit the VERR_VMX_IN_VMX_ROOT_MODE error again after a restart.
-Automated Fix: Created load_vbox_modules.sh: bash
+Automated Fix: Created load_vbox_modules.sh as a temporary solution for those unable to resolve the VERR_VMX_IN_VMX_ROOT_MODE error: bash

 #!/bin/bash